-The increase of newcomers requires that we reimagine a districtwide newcomer program that addresses the whole child and ensures that school staff is equipped with the necessary knowledge and tools to create a welcoming environment, provide students and families with connections to added resources, and build their capacity to deliver high-quality culturally-responsive instruction.
+The increase of newcomers requires that we reimagine a districtwide newcomer program that addresses the whole child and ensures that school staff are equipped with the necessary knowledge and tools to create a welcoming environment, provide students and families with connections to added resources, and build their capacity to deliver high-quality culturally-responsive instruction.

-Bilingual Newcomer Program Initiative
+Multilingual Newcomer Program Initiative

 DPSCD's Newcomer Program supplies educational and social support to all newcomer families that responds to the holistic needs of students.
 This program looks to affirm the ethnic, linguistic, and cultural identities of the students it serves and partners with families to ensure their students' academic success.